MaayanLab/FAIRshake/README.md

 ### Secret values
 For the docker-compose to work properly in production, `/ssl/` should have the following files:
 - `my.cnf`: mysql configuration file with production database credentials
+  - This file can be specified with `MYSQL_CONFIG` environment variable
 - `secret.txt`: Secret key for production (random private string of characters)
 - `cert.key`: SSL Private Key
 - `cert.crt`: SSL CA Signed Public Key